NEWPLAN/Sources/homeworks/THU/detecting ARP spoofing based on SDN/README.md

 <h2>Required modules</h2>
 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;There are two main components required, the first one is mininet(This can be describe as a data-plane, a topology or simulator of a real networks, including switchs, hosts, links and etc., it is based on python so you are supposed to check your python tools work well.); the second one is floodlight (It is a controller for SDN, the control-plane, linking to data-plane, it can be used to capture the status of data-plane by communicating with them.
 It is based on java, so, you are supposed to make sure the java eniromnent are deployed well on your computer.).</p>
 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;Besides, we just installed the latest versdion of mininet and floodlight, during our experiment, there are several fatal error confusing us a lot, in general, we think that:</br><b>python (version) >= 3.4</b>;</br><b>java  (version)  >= 1.8</b> </br>are required.</p>

-<h2>how to play...</h2>
+<h2>How to play...</h2>
 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;There are several steps in details to help you make these codes run correctly.</p>
 <h5>step 1:</h5>
-<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;Adding ProxyArp as floodlightcontroller.proxyarp inside path: <b>src/main/java</b>, this is easy to be done, as you can just copy the packet(proxyarp) into the mentioned path before.
-Besides, if you want to add it in an visual environment like eclipse(don't forget adjust the java system), you can just create a new package named <b>'floodlightcontroller.proxyarp'</b>, then creat a new java class named 'ProxyArp' and copy the src in packet(proxyarp) to it.</p>
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;Adding ProxyArp as floodlightcontroller.proxyarp inside path: <b>src/main/java</b>, this is easy to be done, as you can just copy the packet(<b>proxyarp</b>) into the mentioned path before.
+Besides, if you want to add it in an visual environment like eclipse(do not forget adjust the java system), you can just create a new package named <b>'floodlightcontroller.proxyarp'</b>, then creat a new java class named 'ProxyArp' and copy the src in packet(proxyarp) to it.</p>
 <h5>step 2:</h5>
-<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;After step 1, you are supposed to add the src correctly, then, you should regist the module into file<path: <b>src/main/resources/META-INF/services/net.floodlightcontroller.core.module.IFloodlightModule</b>> by adding 'net.floodlightcontroller.proxyarp.ProxyArp' to that, (appending it at the end of the file is ok).</p>
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;After step 1, you are supposed to add the src correctly, then, you should regist the module into file ( path: <b>src/main/resources/META-INF/services/net.floodlightcontroller.core.module.IFloodlightModule</b>) by adding <b>net.floodlightcontroller.proxyarp.ProxyArp</b> to that (appending it at the end of the file is ok).</p>
 <h5>step 3:</h5>
 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;After step 2, you should regsit for another thing. regist the 'net.floodlightcontroller.proxyarp.ProxyArp' module in '/src/main/resources/floodlightdefault.properties'(by adding it at the end of module variable(named floodlight.modules),it necessary to the exactly position to make it run correctly).</p>
 <h5>step 4:</h5>